luluzhou1/alinush.github.io/_includes/refs.md

 [^SS76]: **A Fast Monte-Carlo Test for Primality**, by Solovay, R. and Strassen, V., *in SIAM Journal on Computing*, 1977, [[URL]](https://doi.org/10.1137/0206006)

 [^SSKP22e]: **Structure-Preserving Threshold Signatures**, by Mahdi Sedaghat and Daniel Slamanig and Markulf Kohlweiss and Bart Preneel, *in Cryptology ePrint Archive, Paper 2022/839*, 2022, [[URL]](https://eprint.iacr.org/2022/839)

+[^SSSplus22e]: **The inspection model for zero-knowledge proofs and efficient Zerocash with secp256k1 keys**, by Huachuang Sun and Haifeng Sun and Kevin Singh and Akhil Sai Peddireddy and Harshad Patil and Jianwei Liu and Weikeng Chen, *in Cryptology ePrint Archive, Paper 2022/1079*, 2022, [[URL]](https://eprint.iacr.org/2022/1079)

 [^SSY01]: **Blind, Auditable Membership Proofs**, by Sander, Tomas and Ta-Shma, Amnon and Yung, Moti, *in Financial Cryptography*, 2001